π Note: All Docker notes

 # check

-: sets default command and/or parameters, which can be overwritten if docker container runs with command lines.
-If there are manyCMD
+CMD: sets default command and/or parameters, which can be overwritten if docker container runs with command lines.
+If there are manyCMDs, the last will be used.# in Dockerfile

 CMD echo "Hello world"